 See Mason's work at: http://www.masonunrau.com/

-• are sought out professionals who are employable because they are well rounded in three areas.
+• are sought out professionals who are employable because they are well rounded in both photography and filmmaking.

 • are entrepreneurs who build businesses to serve the church and society with their creative skills.